Ed's Impact Cambodia

 Day 4 - Drive to Phnom Penh, city & streetfood tours

 Depart by car for Phnom Penh, where your local guide will help you explore the lavish Royal Palace complex and intriguing National Museum.
 At 5pm, climb aboard a tuk-tuk for a food-focused tour of the city.
-Stop for a cocktail at the riverside Foreign Correspondents Club before heading down to the river, where roadside stalls sell a variety of edible bugs.
+Stop for a cocktail at a lively bar on Sisowath Quay and watch the sun set over the river, before heading down to the river, where roadside stalls sell a variety of edible bugs.
 Your guide will be on hand to decipher the surprisingly tasty offerings!
 Continue by tuk-tuk to the Russian Market, which draws local diners with typical Khmer food such as banh cheo, chicken rice porridge and beef skewers.
 Choose what you fancy, pull up a plastic stool alongside the locals, and soak up the atmosphere.
 Your final food stop for the evening will be freshly BBQ’d seafood, before you return to your hotel, again by tuk-tuk, and probably ready to loosen your waistband...

 Day 5 - Rural cycling, hilltop temple, Khmer Rouge sites